ksator/collect_telemetry_from_junos_with_telegraf/README.md

 ```
 docker logs telegraf
 ```
-start a shell session in the influxdb container
+start a shell session in the telegraf container
 ```
 docker exec -it telegraf bash
 ```